calltelemetry/calltelemetry/docs/licensing.md

 All licensing is free and unlimited during Beta Preview.

-Development versions will expire 12-31-2020.
+Development versions will expire 1-31-2021.

 You can request extension license keys for your deployment.
-Contact me for more details.
+Contact jason@calltelemetry.com for more details.